aiven/aiven-docs/docs/products/mysql/howto/disable-foreign-key-checks.md

 ## Check the foreign key check flag

-To check the foreign key check flag you need to take the following
+To check the foreign key check flag:
-steps:

 -   Connect to your Aiven for MySQL service with the following command: